Skip to main content

 The question of whether The Graduate has a happy ending ties into why we tell stories to begin with.
 When a character finally acquires their holy grail—and a holy grail can mean the infinity stone that saves the galaxy or a meaningful romantic relationship—it offers a sense of hope to the viewer.
 Seeing their victory gives us an excuse to try.
 Nowhere is this dynamic clearer than with Benjamin Braddock, a character who goes from wanting nothing to finally trying.
 Maybe Benjamin and Elaine don’t have their entire life’s story planned out yet.
 That’s fine.
 Benjamin went through a whole lot of crap to learn that that’s fine.
 They’ll take things one step at a time.

 In film criticism at large, there is a sort of credence and prestige to rejecting the traditional Hollywood happy ending.
-This is thought to be more insightful or realistic.
+This is thought to be more insightful, realistic, or even brave.
 That is why the Taxi Driver era of filmmaking that immediately followed The Graduate is often discussed with such reverence.
 I do genuinely feel like there is a place within film to look at these feelings and experiences, and to do so without the safety net of "happily ever after" in sight, but I also think there is something dangerous, or at least futile, about letting cynicism become the default.

 --The Professor